July 29, 2025

 Disclosures:

 This blog is for informational purposes only and does not constitute financial or lending advice.
 All loans are subject to underwriting approval.
 Terms and conditions apply.
 Rates, fees, and program guidelines are subject to change without notice. reAlpha Mortgage is a licensed mortgage broker, NMLS #1743790.
-This content may reference reAlpha, a homebuying platform through which eligible buyers can receive up to 75% of their buyer agent’s commission back.
+This content may reference reAlpha, a homebuying platform.

 Always consult a licensed mortgage professional before making any refinance decisions.